 Decks/terraces: Active use is permitted on terraces created by building stepbacks.
 Decks or terraces are not permitted on rooftops or above enclosed ground floor parking.
+All decks or terraces shall be designed per Village safety codes and regulations.

 Parking + Servicing